From BR Bullpen

 People didn't pay as much attention to his fielding as to his hitting, though.
 In 1964 he was named Rookie of the Year, and was also seventh in the MVP voting.
-The Phillies, who had been rebuilding since a disastrous 1961 season when they lost 107 games, finished in second place in 1964 after a notorious last-week collapse - only one game behind the first-place Cardinals, whose third baseman Ken Boyer was the MVP that year.
+The Phillies, who had been rebuilding since a disastrous 1961 season when they lost 107 games, finished in second place in 1964 after a notorious last-week collapse - only one game behind the first-place St. Louis Cardinals, whose third baseman Ken Boyer was the MVP that year.

 In a harbinger of things to come, Allen in 1964 was third in the league in slugging, first in the league in triples, and first in the league in strikeouts.
 While not known for his triples, Allen finished in the top five in the league in triples each year from 1964 to 1968.
 He also finished in the top three in strikeouts from 1964 to 1969.

 The years from 1964 to 1969 were uniformly excellent for Allen as a hitter.
 Even as major league baseball entered a "dead ball" era, Allen typically had high batting averages, high on-base percentages, and high slugging averages.
 He was fourth in the MVP voting in 1966.
 In 1968, though, the Phillies dipped under .500, and in 1969, they did worse.
 In 1968, he hit 3 homers on the last day of the season, a neat feat for "The Year of the Pitcher."
-Only one other player, Gus Zernial, ended his team's season with a 3-homer game in the 20th Century.
+Only one other player, Gus Zernial, ended his team's season with a three-homer game in the 20th Century.

-In 1970, at the age of 28, Allen went to St. Louis for a year, where he hit 34 home runs with 101 RBI.
+In 1970, at the age of 28, Allen went to the St. Louis Cardinals for a year, where he hit 34 home runs with 101 RBI.
 However, St. Louis, which had finished over .500 the year before, was well under .500 with Allen, and the next year without him they improved to 92 victories.

 Allen's lifetime stats are not of the sort that would normally get one into the Hall of Fame.
 In 15 seasons, he had less than 1,100 runs scored and only a bit more than 1,100 RBI.
 He had under 2,000 hits, and 351 home runs.
 None of these numbers are typically Hall of Fame numbers.
-Add in the controversies, and it's easy to understand why he's not in the Hall of Fame.
+Add in the controversies, and it's easy to understand why he's not in Cooperstown.
 (He typically got 15-20% of the vote during the years when he was eligible in the baseball writers' voting).

-However, during and after his career, there were people who called him the best hitter of his time, and his peak performances are undeniable: seven All Star appearances, six times hitting over .300, twice leading the league in OBP, seven times being in the top three in the league in slugging, twice a home run leader and second in home runs twice, and three times the league leader in Adjusted OPS (OPS+) - as well as three other times in the top three in the league.
+However, during and after his career, there were people who called him the best hitter of his time, and his peak performances is undeniable: seven All-Star Game appearances, six times hitting over .300, twice leading the league in OBP, seven times being in the top three in the league in slugging, twice a home run leader and second in home runs twice, and three times the league leader in Adjusted OPS (OPS+) - as well as three other times in the top three in the league.
 By the "Black Ink" and "Gray Ink" and "Hall of Fame Monitor" methods, he is clearly of Hall of Fame caliber.
 And perhaps he will get in - as time goes by, the strength of his peak performances may be easier to recall than the controversies that he engendered.
 It may also be remembered that his career totals have to be viewed through the prism of a dead-ball era.